2 MLB games postponed as Marlins deal with virus outbreak

 The Marlins’ home opener against Baltimore was called off, as was the New York Yankees’ game at Philadelphia.
 The Yankees would have been in the same clubhouse the Marlins used last weekend.

-Nine Marlins players and five staff members received positive results in tests conducted Friday, a person familiar with the situation told The Associated Press, speaking on condition of anonymity because the results hadn’t been publicly disclosed.
+Nine Marlins players on the 30-man roster, two taxi squad players and two staff members tested positive, a person familiar with the situation told The Associated Press, speaking on condition of anonymity because the results hadn’t been publicly disclosed.

 The Yankees are staying in Philadelphia for now, and have their own clubhouse staff with the team there, the person said.
 The Marlins postponed their flight home Sunday night after their series finale against the Phillies.